 High Stakes As International Climate Conference Begins

-For the next two weeks, leaders from around the world will meet to talk about how reduce global greenhouse gas emissions and support those communities that are already being affected by climate change.
+For the next two weeks, leaders from around the world are attending a major climate conference in Poland.
+They will talk about how to reduce global greenhouse gas emissions and how to support those communities that are already being affected by climate change.

-It is the most important climate meeting since 195 countries, including the U.S., signed the landmark Paris Climate Agreement in 2015, and promised to set specific emissions reduction targets.
+It is the most important climate meeting since 195 countries, including the U.S., signed the landmark Paris Agreement in 2015 and promised to set specific emissions reduction targets.
 The U.S. said it would reduce greenhouse gas emissions by 26 to 28 percent by 2025.

 Now the question is how, exactly, countries will meet their goals.